certbot/certbot/docs/using.rst

 For advanced certificate management tasks, it is possible to manually modify the certificate's renewal configuration file, but this is discouraged since it can easily break Certbot's ability to renew your certificates.
-If you choose to modify the renewal configuration file we advise you to test it's validity with the ``certbot renew --dry-run`` command.
+If you choose to modify the renewal configuration file we advise you to test its validity with the ``certbot renew --dry-run`` command.

 .. warning:: Modifying any files in ``/etc/letsencrypt`` can damage them so Certbot can no longer properly manage its certificates, and we do not recommend doing so.